 In the early 1930s Epstein returned to this sculpture, deepening the relief of the figure and adding Primeval Gods, a carved relief on the back of the stone.
 The relief depicted a massive figure, alluding to African sculpture, with two smaller figures carved on his torso.
 As a result, art historian Emma Chambers wrote, the work "is notable for the way in which it shows the development of Epstein's carved sculpture across two decades, his evolving relationship to non-Western sculpture, and the links between his work of the 1910s and the 1930, all in a single block."

-Hoptonwood stone - Tate Modern, London, United Kingdom
+Hoptonwood stone - Collection of the Tate, United Kingdom

 This curvilinear form suggests the figure of a woman, emerging from and simultaneously one with the warm, rich beech wood.
 Her rounded contours are informed by the wood's natural contour lines.
 As art historian Sarah Victoria Turner wrote, "Moore thoroughly exploited the natural grain of wood in achieving the final form.
 Following the undulating grains of the wood also encourages our haptic sense of vision - in other words, looking evokes touching."
 Additionally, the figure evokes a landscape, elemental yet shaped by nature's forces.